guerilla-di/framecurve_nuke/README.markdown

 ![Framecurve toolbar](framecurve_nuke/raw/master/images/nuke_fc_toolbar.png)

-Select a node in Nuke, and pick **Load a framecurve from file and apply to selected node** A dialog will pop out prompting you to select your framecurve file.
+Select a node in Nuke, and pick **Load a framecurve from file and apply to selected node.**

+A dialog will pop out prompting you to select your framecurve file.

 ![Framecurve file selector](framecurve_nuke/raw/master/images/nuke_fc_selectfile.png)

 After the file is chosen the module will create a knob called **framecurve** in your node, and populate it with keyframes from the framecurve file.

+If your framecurve file is in any way problematic, the import process will show you all the issues encountered.

 ![Framecurve knob with animation](framecurve_nuke/raw/master/images/nuke_fc_knob.png)